 But Meis also has a very healthy supply of foreign visitors from Turkey.

-The pretty town of Kaş is just 2.5 km across the water and is the departure point for foreigners – us included – hopping over to Meis to take a day trip.
+The pretty town of Kaş is just 2.5 kilometres across the water and is the departure point for foreigners – us included – hopping over to Meis to take a day trip or longer stay.

-So, if you find yourself on the beautiful Greek island of Kastellorizo but you feel you are craving escape, here are our recommendations for survival and enjoyment.
+So, if you find yourself on the beautiful Greek island of Kastellorizo and you’re wondering how you’re going to while away the hours, here are our recommendations for survival and enjoyment…

 We love the place!